How sttp client works

 For example, the following sends a synchronous request, using the default JVM backend:

-import sttp.client._ val myRequest: Request[String, Nothing] = ??? val backend = HttpURLConnectionBackend() val response = backend.send(myRequest)
+import sttp.client4._ val myRequest: Request[String] = ??? val backend = DefaultSyncBackend() val response = myRequest.send(backend)